 1. Head west toward N Terminal Dr (0.1 mi) 2.
 Slight right onto Terminal Dr (0.6 mi) 3.
 Continue onto Crossbar Rd (0.4 mi) 4.
 Slight right toward Terminal Dr (0.2 mi) 5.
 Continue straight onto Terminal Dr (0.2 mi) 6.
 Take the I-80 E ramp on the left to City Center/Ogden/Provo (0.7 mi) 7.
 Keep left at the fork, follow signs for I-80 E and merge onto I-80 E (27.8 mi) 8.
 Take exit 145 toward Kimball Jct (0.6 mi) 9.
 Turn right onto UT-224 S (2.4 mi) 10.
 Turn right onto Canyons Dr (0.3 mi) 11.
 Turn right onto Frostwood Dr, and then left onto Willow Draw.
 The Miners Club will be on the left.

 The floor plans displayed are a sample of the unit types and are not to scale.
-We cannot guarantee specific unit occupancy and we are unable to inform you which specific unit you will occupy until you arrive and check into your room.
+We cannot guarantee specific unit occupancy and we are unable to inform you which specific unit you will occupy until you arrive and check-in with us.